 When you're just hanging out, and you want to be comfortable but still look cute, you can wear an outfit like this.
-Sticking with the Hufflepuff color palette, I used yellow corduroy pants and black accessories.
+Sticking with the Hufflepuff color palette, I used yellow pants and black accessories.
 Finally, I chose a striped sweater, reminiscent of the stripes on Hufflepuff's animal, the badger.

 Formal Hufflepuff Outfit

 The last outfit would be perfect to wear somewhere special that requires a formal outfit (perhaps something like the Yule Ball).
 When I think of a Hufflepuff girl, I picture one of those bubbly, sweet girls that everyone loves.
 With that in mind, I chose this pleasant little yellow dress, adorable patterned tights and heels adorned with bows.
 I also used a ring made from a recycled spoon, since Helga Hufflepuff was talented with food.